meeech/shopify.tmbundle/readme.markdown

 Usage
 -----

+For great instructions, with screenshots and everything, see the great guide on the [Shopify wiki](http://wiki.shopify.com/Shopify_Textmate_Bundle).

 You need to set up the following Project Variables.
 (Or I suppose you could just set up some Global Vars in the Textmate Prefs.
 But Project Variables make more sense to me in this case)

     * SHOPIFY_API_KEY